-- (a) by law a meeting may be conducted electronically; and - (b) Council decides that a meeting is to be conducted electronically, the Chairperson may, with the consent of the meeting, modify the application of any of the clauses in this Chapter to facilitate the more efficient and effective transaction of the business of the meeting
+If a Council meeting is conducted

+wholly or partially by electronic means, the Chairperson may, with the consent of the meeting, modify the application of any of the clauses in this Chapter to facilitate the more efficient and effective transaction of the business of the meeting.

-104. CRITICISM OF MEMBERS OF COUNCIL STAFF
+105.CRITICISM OF MEMBERS OF COUNCIL STAFF

-- (1) The Chief Executive Officer may make a brief statement at a Council meeting in respect of any statement by a Councillor made at Council meeting criticizing him or her or any member of Council staff. - (2) A statement under sub-clause 107 (1) must be made by the Chief Executive Officer, through the chairperson, as soon as practicable after the Councillor who made the statement has resumed his or her seat.
+- (1) The Chief Executive Officer may make a brief statement at a Council meeting in respect of any statement by a Councillor made at Council meeting criticizing them or any member of Council staff. - (2) A statement under sub-clause 107 (1) must be made by the Chief Executive Officer, through the chairperson, as soon as practicable after the Councillor who made the statement has resumed their seat.